Now and then, a dream journaler is going to encounter a symbol or two he or she doesn’t quite understand.

 We worry about Multiple Personality Disorder, now known as Disassociative Identity Disorder.
 The subconscious expressing frustration via internal communication is no different than someone calling themselves “Dummy!” when they forget something.
 You wouldn’t worry about someone deriding themselves for some imperfection as having a mental illness.
 Neither should the realization your mind has different parts and that they communicate.

-Either way, Cayce recommends asking for clarifying dream as soon as possible after having the perplexing dream, even within the same night.
-Most dream journalers don’t analyze their dreams in the same night, however, preferring to wait until the next morning when things tend to be more apparent.
+Either way, Cayce recommends asking for clarifying dreams as soon as possible after having the perplexing dream, even within the same night.
+Most dream journalers don’t analyze their dreams on the same night, however, preferring to wait until the next morning when things tend to be more apparent.

 For additional reading: How to solve 16 types of problems with dream interpretation